Alendart/Alendart/README.md

 ###

-<strong>I am a self-taught full-stack JavaScript developer.
-I have been learning independently since the beginning of 2022 and am constantly trying to develop myself.</strong>
+<strong>I am a self-taught programmer.
+I have been learning independently since the beginning of 2022 and constantly try to develop myself.
+I started by learning C#, then made a huge course based on Javascript!
+Now, I'm a data analyst in a Polish company working in Power BI.
+In private time I try to code my first game!</strong>

 ###

-🔭 I’m currently working on  BuildYourVillage in Godot.
-My own 2D game!
+🔭 I’m currently working on my 2D game!

-🌱 I’m currently learning Game Development
+🌱 I’m currently learning Python, Data Science, and game development

 👨‍💼 All my projects are here on GitHub